jboss-developer/jboss-eap-quickstarts/hibernate-search/README.md

 Configure Maven
 ---------------

-Contributor: You can copy or link to the Maven configuration information in the README file in the root folder of the quickstarts.
-For example:

 If you have not yet done so, you must [Configure Maven](../README.md#configure-maven) before testing the quickstarts.

 Configure Optional Components
 -------------------------

-Contributor: If your quickstart requires any additional components, decribe how to set them up here.
-If your quickstart requires a secured user, PostgreSQL, or Byteman, you can link to the instructions in the README file located in the root folder of the quickstart directory.
-Here are some examples:

  * This quickstart uses a secured management interface and requires that you create a management (or application) user to access the running application.
 Instructions to set up a Management (or Application) user can be found here: